Comic-Con 2018: Everything that happened on Day 2

 History released a new trailer for the fifth season return of Vikings

-History unveiled a new trailer for the fifth season return of Vikings, which will be b at 9 p.m.
+History unveiled a new trailer for the fifth season return of Vikings, which will premiere at 9 p.m.
 ET on Nov.
 28. The new season will mark the arrival of a Viking by the name of Duke Rollo (Clive Standen) — but maybe we should let History explain it: “Rollo causes further upheaval in a Kattegat still reeling from Ivar the Boneless becoming its King.
 As Bjorn (Alexander Ludwig) and Lagertha flee Ivar’s murderous forces with Bishop Heahmund (Jonathan Rhys Meyers), Ivar’s tyrannical reign over Scandinavia ushers in a new Dark Age, the likes of which have never been seen.
 Ultimately, Ivar’s reign will not go unchallenged by the sons of Ragnar and old enemies will become allies to defeat the despot who has declared himself a God on earth.
 Meanwhile in Iceland, Floki (Gustaf Skarsgård) battles the elements, and his own settlers’ desire for revenge, to forge a Viking colony on the beautiful and desolate landscape.”

 The 20-episode season 6 of Vikings is currently in production in Ireland.